Potential renormalisation, Lamb shift and mean-force Gibbs state -- to shift or not to shift?

+In order to guide the discussion we resorted to the exactly solvable damped quantum harmonic oscillator.
+In particular, we found that, for this specific system the common practice yields very good results for the transient dynamics and steady state, even when the reorganisation energy is large and the temperature is low.
+In particular, the agreement between the exact mean-force Gibbs state $\pmb{\tau}_{MF}$ and its classical limit for this particular model, was remarkably good almost everywhere in parmeter space.
+This extends the regime of applicability the standard \textit{modus operandi} over a broad parameter range for arbitrary networks, made up of linearly coupled harmonic nodes, which encompasses a large class of models of practical interest.

 Two questions remain open.
-Firstly, to which extent does the classical mean-force Gibbs state stay close to the exact $\pmb{\tau}_{MF}$ away from the classical limit?
-It is also important to understand whether the transient predicted by the conventional procedure remains accurate for other models at lower temperatures.
-These points certainly deserve further investigation.
+Firstly, we must study the performance of the standard method when evaluating steady-state heat currents for out-of-equilibrium open systems, which are central to quantum thermodynamics.
+Secondly, it would be interesting to establish whether the classical mean-force Gibbs state remains close to its exact quantum counterpart $\pmb{\tau}_{MF}$ away from the high-temperature limit on other models.
+Both points certainly deserve further investigation.